doc2dial/workshop2023/index.md

 ### Important Dates

-- For regular workshop paper submissions (regular/non-archival long/short tracks)
-    - Paper Due Date: April 24, 2023
+- Direct paper submissions: April 24, 2023
-- For paper submissions with ARR reviews
+- Paper submissions with ARR reviews: TBD
-    - Paper Due Date: TBD
-- For technical paper submissions (Shared Task track)
-    - Paper Due Date: April 24, 2023
 - Notification of Acceptance: May 22, 2023
-- Camera-ready Paper Due Date: June 6, 2023
+- Camera-ready Paper Due Date: May 30, 2023
 - Pre-recorded video due: June 12, 2023
 - Workshop Date: July 13 or 14, 2023

 ## Shared Task

-### Task1 Mixed-lingual DGDS
+### Task1 Mixed-lingual Document-grounded Dialogue

 We will provide annotated data in English, Chinese, French, and Vietnamese for training; and then evaluate models in all four languages.